Lor1138/lor1138/README.md

 ### Hi!
 I'm Laura.

-##### Right now I am working on building projects that apply what I have learn through self-study
+##### Right now I am working on building projects that apply what I have learned through self-study
 ##### These include:
  * a random quote generator that uses an external API
  * a meme generator